How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Carrots and broccoli in single-serving jars

-If you have made more food than your baby will eat in 48 hours, you will need to freeze it.
+If you have made more food than your baby eats in 48 hours, you must freeze it.

 Spooning carrot puree into ice cube tray